mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 # Company Analysis (Northwind)

->We are taking this opportunity to analyze Northwind Traders, importer and exporter of specialty food from and to around the world.
+>Analyzing Northwind Traders, importer and exporter of specialty food from and to around the world.
 We will be performing analysis on the company's performance utilizing their sales [datasets](/Northwind_Dataset.sql).

 | No  |      Table_Name      | # of Rows |                                                       Description                                                        |
 | --- | -------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------ |